August 30, 2012

 A change is allowed, but note one important limitation.

 Q: Our church designates, in writing, a housing allowance for our pastor on an annual basis (usually late November for the upcoming fiscal year—for example in November 2011 we submitted our proposed budget for 2012).

 We now have a member who wants to modify the pastor's housing allowance and give the pastor an additional amount and designate it as the 2012 housing allowance.
 He referenced an auditor from a tax service about this issue and was told there would be no problem (tax wise) if our church decided to "adjust" the pastor's housing allowance in October for fiscal year 2012.

 If we record this action in our business meeting minutes for October 2012 and increase the housing allowance for 2012 (about double the designated amount), are we within the tax laws?

-A: Rich Hammar addresses this question on Page 251 of the 2012 Church & Clergy Tax Guide:
+A: Rich Hammar addresses this question in the Church & Clergy Tax Guide:

 While neither the IRS nor the courts have addressed this question, it seems perfectly reasonable to conclude that the church can amend its housing allowance designation during the course of the year if changed circumstances render the allowance inadequate.
 Of course, any change would only operate prospectively.